hdknr/note/php/python-php.rst

 Compared to Python
 =======================

-.. list-table:: Quick Copare
+.. list-table:: Quick Compare

     *   - (item)
         - Python
         - PHP

     *   - Loop
         - for in

         .. code-block:: python